kodell-64/Task-Keeper/README.md

 Task Keeper allows one to simply create and delete tasks.

-Uses gorilla-mux for routing and mysql-driver for RDMS connectivity.
+Uses gorilla-mux for routing and mysql-driver for RDBMS connectivity.
 Routed, API service provided by process.go written in Golang.
 Release also contains unit tests in process_test.go - usage instructions below.